 Additionally, a splatter screen helps if you want to avoid making a big mess.

-Once your carnitas are sufficiently browned, add the braising liquid (chicken stock in this case) and the rest of your ingredients, then cover and simmer on low for about forty minutes.
+Once your carnitas are sufficiently browned, add the braising liquid (chicken stock in this case) and the rest of your ingredients, then cover and simmer on low for about an hour and a half.

 After they’re done braising, remove the lid and discard the bits of orange.
 Then turn the heat to medium-high and boil until all of the liquid evaporates.

 You’ll know all the liquid is gone when you see the solids separate from the rendered fat from the pork.
 Now, you want to fry, continually stirring, until the pork pieces are crispy on the outside.

 Before topping your mac and cheese, remove them from the pot, then break them up into small pieces with a couple of forks.
 Don’t completely shred them, though.
 That’ll toughen them up.

 The steps for the macaroni and cheese in this recipe is a classic preparation.

 The critical thing to keep in mind is that you need to make sure that your noodles are fully cooked.
 If you cook them al dente they can pull all of the moisture out of your cheese sauce and make it gummy.